arthurvoloshyn/arthurvoloshyn/README.md

 ### Hi all, I'm Artur 👋

-## I'm a Developer, Teacher and Mentor!
+## I'm a Developer, Teacher, and Mentor!

 - 📍 I’m From Ukraine (Ivano-Frankivsk)
 - 💻 5+ Years Experience in Front-end Development